George Kennion: Death

 Kennion had a serious illness at the end of 1917 and resigned his See effective 1 August 1919.
 He died at Ayr on 19 May 1922.

 Private life

 Kennion was a Freemason, under the jurisdiction of the United Grand Lodge of England (UGLE).
 Although he never served in the prestigious role of Grand Chaplain of UGLE, in 1897 he was granted the honorific rank of Past Grand Chaplain in recognition of his services to English Freemasonry, as part of a series of similar honorary promotions intended to mark the diamond jubilee of Queen Victoria.

 Kennion was also noted as a cyclist.
-‘In later years he was accredited with having been the first English bishop to become a cyclist’.
+His obituary in the Church Times mentioned, "In later years he was accredited with having been the first English bishop to become a cyclist."